ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 A finish `method` value of `push` indicates that the client instance will expect a request from the AS directly using the HTTP method POST as described in {{interaction-pushback}}.

+The client instance's URI MUST be an HTTP URI and MUST be protected by HTTPS or equivalent.

 ~~~ json
 "interact": {